 Björn Borg was launched in Denmark in 1992 and today it accounts for 4 percent of total brand sales.
 Björn Borg products are sold exclusively through around 480 external retailers.
 There are currently no Björn Borg stores in the country.
 Every product area is represented in Denmark.
 In 2020, brand sales decreased 36 percent compared with 2019.

 Smaller markets include England and a number of other markets such as Switzerland, the US, Slovenia, France and Canada.

-Björn Borg was established in England in 2006 with a launch at the department store Selfridges in London.
-In 2011 Björn Borg started its own operations together with a local partner after the previous distributor was terminated.
-Distribution has since been broadened to include several other well-known retailers such as Harvey Nichols and Harrods at the same time that more categories have been added such as socks and sports apparel.
-Brand sales in England decreased slightly in 2015.
-England remains a priority market, however.
+Björn Borg was established in England in 2006 through a launch at the department store Selfridges in London.
+In 2011, Björn Borg started its own operations together with a local partner after the previous distributor was terminated.
+Distribution has since been broadened to include several other well-known retailers such as Harrods, John Lewis and House of Fraser, at the same time that more categories have been added such as sports apparel.
+In addition to external retailers, Björn Borg had its own factory outlet in England until September 2020, after which the store was closed.
+Brand sales in England decreased 27 percent in 2020 and accounted for 3 percent of total brand sales.